zoyaumar/Algorhythm/README.md

 # 🎵 Algorhythm

 A modern, responsive web application that helps musicians and music lovers discover new tracks based on specific audio attributes using the Spotify Web API.
-(The specific Spotify request that was used  has since been deprecated, app unfortunatly no longer works)
+(The specific Spotify endpoint that was used has since been deprecated, app unfortunatly no longer works)

 ## ✨ Features